jcorioland/terraform-azure-reference/README.md

 Storing Terraform state remotely is a best practice to make sure you don't loose it across your different execution environment (from your machine to any CI/CD agent).
 It is possible to use Azure Storage as a remote backend for Terraform state.

-To initialize the the Azure Storage backend, you can execute the [scripts/init-remote-state-backend.sh](scripts/init-remote-state-backend.sh):
+To initialize the the Azure Storage backend, you have to execute the [scripts/init-remote-state-backend.sh](scripts/init-remote-state-backend.sh):

 ```bash
 #!/bin/bash